rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/3-output-bindings/Readme.md

 This overload is especially useful when updating multiple properties at the same time.

-Now lets refactor the state binding to the expand-panel.
+Now let's refactor the state binding to the expand-panel.

 ```html
 <mat-expansion-panel